fontforge/fontforge/doc/sphinx/glossary.rst

       it generates and are taken from Peter Karow's *Digital Formats for Typefaces*, p.
 26).

-      The overshoot is also dependant on the point-size of a font, the larger the point-size the smaller the overshoot should be.
+      The overshoot is also dependent on the point-size of a font, the larger the point-size the smaller the overshoot should be.
 Generally modern fonts will be used at multiple point-sizes, but in some font families there are multiple faces for the different point-sizes, and in such a case the overshoot will